 - Flavonoid (antioxidants): reduces the risk of cancer, asthma, stroke and heart disease; fights free radical damage, protects brain health.

-- Carotenoid (antioxidants): protects and preserves eye health, fights macular degeneration and cataracts.
+- Carotenoids (antioxidants): protect and preserve eye health, fight macular degeneration and cataracts.

 - Folate: also known as vitamin B9, the folate definition is a water-soluble vitamins that plays a central role in fetus development and cervical cancer prevention, contains antidepressant properties.